Skip to Main Content

 I would like to see history panel in Capture One.
 Much like the one in Lightroom.
 The undo or redo feature is not substantive enough.
 Thank you so much for your consideration.

-Charlie Hoffman 12 months ago in Feature requests / Capture One Pro 3 Future consideration
+Charlie Hoffman about 1 year ago in Feature requests / Capture One Pro 3 Future consideration

 5 MERGED